 Avoiding Private Methods

-Fri 01 June 2018 by Moshe ZadkaAssume MyClass._dangerous(self)
+Fri 01 June 2018 by Moshe ZadkaAssume MyClass._dangerous(self) is a private method.

 We could have implemented the same functionality without a private